 In every metric, the Vasque Breeze III performed like a champ.
 Holding its own in all parameters against contenders that have a much higher price tag, the Breeze is an excellent option for a work-horse of a boot.
 They will protect against the elements while still providing the support and comfort needed to keep you on your feet for a full day on the trail.

 The Breeze III Mid was one of the highest-scoring boots in our comfort metric.
 They are immediately comfortable, right out of the box.
-Vasque has a good track record for making comfortable boots and shoes, like the Vasque Monolith, which was one of our favorites for comfort in our previous round of testing.
-The Breeze is no different.
+In previous years, we have had similar experiences with Vasque models - they are easy to break in and are designed with comfort in mind.
 Similar to the Salomon X Ultra Mid 3, these boots are supportive and well cushioned, while still feeling light on the foot.
 This makes them great for both long and short days on the trail.

 As we began to say above, the Breeze III shine when it comes to support nearly as much as they do in our comfort ratings.
 With a well-padded ankle and a stable midsole, the Breeze provides support both underfoot and in the ankle.
 The Exo-plates added to the midsole provide a structure to the boot that keeps you on your feet and prevents the ankle from rolling.
 The soles are also substantial enough that they provide support underfoot, especially after a long day on the trail.
-These boots fit a lot like the Vasque Monolith UD, but they provide more support overall and are a better option for long days and heavier loads.
 A good alternative with equal support and a similar price tag is the Keen Targhee III Mid.

 Weight was the one metric that had the Breeze III fall a bit short.
 Weighing in at 2.2 pounds, these are the heaviest boot in this review, followed closely by the Lowa Renegade GTX Mid with a weight of 2.19 pounds.
 This surprised us, as the Breeze felt light on the foot, while the Renegade felt much bulkier due to their all-leather construction.
 The weight of the Breeze III comes from their soles and leather/mesh uppers.
 A boot that weighs less but is comparable to the Breeze is the Salomon X Ultra Mid 3.